Subramanyam-Lab/NEOS-LRP-Codes/README.md

-#  Neural Embedded Optimization for Integrated Location and Routing Problems
+#  Neural Embedded Optimization for Integrated Location and Routing Problem

 ## Overview
-Implementation code of Neural Embedded Optimization for Integrated Location and Routing Problems research paper.
+Implementation code of Neural Embedded Optimization for Integrated Location and Routing Problem research paper.

 The repository is structured as follows: